jdaw1/placemat/Documentation/PackingStyles.md

 `/RectangularAlternateNudge`: in this rectangular variant, alternate rows (or columns) are slightly nudged, better to fill the space.

 Thus `/RectangularAlternateNudge` is a small deviation away from greater symmetry, about which the the author is unenthusiastic.
-Because of this non-enthusiasm, by default, `/RectangularAlternateNudge` comes with a sub-parameter: `[ /RectangularAlternateNudge /ImprovementPointsMin 2 ]`.
+Because of this non&#8209;enthusiasm, by default, `/RectangularAlternateNudge` comes with a sub&#8209;parameter: `[ /RectangularAlternateNudge /ImprovementPointsMin 2 ]`.
 This imposes an additional requirement: this packing style is chosen only if it is an improvement on the previous best radius of &ge;&nbsp;2pt &asymp;&nbsp;0.7mm &asymp;&nbsp;0.028&Prime;.

 The next table of examples shows six glasses on `/USL` = 8&frac12;&Prime;&times;11&Prime; and on `/A4` = 210mm&times;297mm, in all cases with margins of 24pt = &#8531;&Prime; &asymp; 8.5mm, and space of 6pt &asymp; 2.1mm for the header.